phillipclapham/neuroweaver/README.md

 1. Start with "Expert Mode: Environmental Science" and specify E5 level for in-depth responses.
 2. Return to General Mode for cross-disciplinary connections once the deep-dive is completed.

+## Comprehensive Prompt Engineering Guide: Integrating the Neuroweaver Framework

+### Introduction

+Prompt engineering is the art and science of crafting effective instructions for AI systems to generate desired outputs.
+As AI becomes increasingly integrated into various aspects of work and creativity, the ability to communicate effectively with these systems becomes crucial.
+This guide explores various techniques and best practices for prompt engineering, integrating the principles of the Neuroweaver framework to enhance human-AI collaboration.

+The Neuroweaver framework offers a sophisticated approach to AI interaction, emphasizing adaptability, interdisciplinary thinking, and ethical considerations.
+By combining traditional prompt engineering techniques with Neuroweaver principles, we can unlock more nuanced, creative, and responsible AI outputs.

 ### The Science Behind Effective Prompting